 The Pathology Residency at East Tennessee State University (ETSU) selects its residents from eligible applicants on the basis of their demonstrated preparedness, ability, aptitude, academic credentials, communication skills, and personal qualities such as motivation and integrity.
 Our residency does not discriminate in the selection of its residents on the basis of gender, race, age, religion, ethnicity, color, national origin, disability, or any other applicable legally protected status.
-Residents are annually selected via the National Residency Matching Program (NRMP), and applications must be received through the Electronic Residency Application Service (ERAS) by January 1 of the year in which the resident will begin training in order to ensure consideration.
+Residents are annually selected via the National Residency Matching Program (NRMP), and applications must be received through the Electronic Residency Application Service (ERAS) by the deadline indicated below in order to ensure consideration.
 Applicants must have one of the following qualifications for appointment as a pathology resident at ETSU:

-3. Graduate of a medical school outside the United States or Canada who meets one of the following qualifications:
+3. Graduate of a medical school outside the United States or Canada must have

-a. has received a currently valid certificate from the Educational Commission for Foreign Medical Graduates (ECFMG) prior to appointment, or
+a currently valid certificate from the Educational Commission for Foreign Medical Graduates (ECFMG) prior to appointment.

 In order to be selected for an interview, it is expected that applicants will have either already secured one of the above qualifications or that there is a reasonable expectation that they will have secured such qualification by the start of their pathology residency training.
-In general, it is expected that International Medical Graduates (IMGs) will already have obtained an ECFMG certificate at the time of their submitting an application if that is the means by which they are qualified.
+In general, it is expected that International Medical Graduates (IMGs) will already have obtained an ECFMG certificate at the time of their submitting an application.

 The following factors are weighed heavily in making decisions with regard to interviews and ranking: